54sword/mongoose-ref-query/docs/http-interface.md

 - `number={all}123,456` - Both 123 and 456 must be present
 - `number={nin}123,456` - Neither 123 nor 456

+### Dates

+- just like Numbers but the parameter is passed to the Date constructor.

 ### String

 - Basic